vectordotdev/vector/CONTRIBUTING.md

 ### DCO

 Vector requires all contributors to agree to the DCO.
-DCO stands for Developer Certificate of Origin and is maintained by the [Linux Foundation](https://www.linuxfoundation.org).
+DCO stands for Developer Certificate of Origin and is maintained by the
+[Linux Foundation](https://www.linuxfoundation.org).
 It is an attestation attached to every commit made by every developer.
-It ensures that all committed code adheres to the [Vector license](LICENSE.md) (Apache 2.0).
+It ensures that all committed code adheres to the [Vector license](LICENSE.md).

 #### Trivial changes